My Dog Doesn't Listen To Me

 10. Leaving out too many toys.

 Many owners buy their dogs tons of toys which is great.
 But you should rotate them.
 Dogs get bored and toys will not stimulate them if they are always available.
 Lack of stimulation causes bad behaviors in dogs.
 A dog who is not mentally simulated is a dog who acts out.
-Leave 5-7 toys out per month and change them out.
+Leave out one in each category.

 11. Having an open window near a street or sidewalk.